The 2022 Europe Festival in Montreal is over!

 Christine Tassan trio (gypsy jazz) presents jazz compositions with a mixture of gypsy influence.
 From Django Reinhardt’s standards to original compositions, these musical arrangements rejuvenate and leave room for total creativity.

-Throughout the Europe Festival, take the opportunity to discuss with the European diplomatic representatives present:
+Throughout the Europe Festival, European diplomatic representatives were present to celebrate with us:

 - Ms. Sophie Lagoutte – Consul General of France in Montreal